 - 7.1 It is very difficult to estimate the costs associated with the CPO process due to the number of third party variables over which the Council has no control.
 On the basis that there is likely to be a Public Inquiry, costs are likely to range between £75,000 and £150,000.
 This estimate of costs would cover surveyors /solicitors / barristers / land referencers fees but does not cover any references to the Lands Tribunal in respect of compensation.
-The lower cost estimate assumes that elements of the CPO process are undertaken in-house. - 7.2 The costs for preparation of the CPO in the 2011/12 financial year can be met through the LTP resources already approved for this scheme.
-Beyond this the preparation costs will be included in the bid for funding from the DfT.
-However, should the 'Final Approval' bid be unsuccessful the council would be liable for meeting these sunk costs from the revenue account. - 7.3 The costs for the land acquisition / compensation costs whether through the CPO process or by negotiation will be included in the overall funding bid for the Crewe Green Link Road Scheme.
+The lower cost estimate assumes that elements of the CPO process are undertaken in-house. - 7.2 The costs for preparation of the CPO in the 2012/13 financial year can be met through the LTP resources already approved for this scheme.
+An allocation for professional fees was included in the funding package submitted to the DfT which was approved in principle in September 2011.
+However, should the 'Final Approval' bid be unsuccessful the council would be liable for meeting any sunk costs from its own funding. - 7.3 The actual costs for the land acquisition / compensation costs whether through the CPO process or by negotiation will be included in the overall funding bid for the Crewe Green Link Road Scheme.